duderstadt-lab/mars-docs/tutorials/WorkingWithMars/bdv.md

 <img src='{{site.baseurl}}/tutorials/img/bdv/img2.png' width='350' />

 For further information and in-depth documentation about this software and file format please have a look in the [BigDataViewer documentation](https://imagej.net/BigDataViewer#Exporting_Datasets_for_the_BigDataViewer).
+The XML and H5 files for TestVideo.tif can also be found in the tutorial repository.

 ### 2. Coupling the XML File to the MoleculeArchive
 The next step is to couple the generated XML file to the corresponding MoleculeArchive.
 Open the MoleculeArchive (Plugins>MoleculeArchive Suite>Molecule>Import Archive) and go to the 'Experiments' tab.
 Move to the 'Bdv Views' tab in the middle window and move to text input field. (see green circles on the image) Provide the desired name tag and press the + button.